 When you install Lansweeper 6.0 or a more recent Lansweeper release and access the web console for the first time, you are presented with a First Run Wizard, which allows you to set up scanning and configure some basic options.
-Any subsequent times you access the console, you are presented with a blue login screen.
+Any subsequent times you access the console, you are presented with a login screen.
 By default, everyone in your network can access all of Lansweeper's features and menus simply by browsing to the web console URL and hitting the Built-in Admin button.
-You can however restrict access to the console and configure what users can see or do once they've been granted access.
+However, you can restrict access to the console and configure what users can see or do once they've been granted access.
 You assign a built-in or custom user role, a set of permissions, to user groups or individual user accounts.
 A user's role determines what the user can see or do within the console.

 When you update from an older Lansweeper release to Lansweeper 6.0, your old website access configuration is automatically converted to the 6.0 system.
 Users will have the same permissions as in the previous Lansweeper release.

 To restrict access to the web console, do the following:

 - Browse to the following section of the web console: Configuration\Website Settings

 - Hit the Edit button in the Website access section of the page and, in the resulting popup, submit one or more Active Directory user groups.
 The popup will automatically try to compile a list of groups in your domain to choose from, but you can also manually submit a group with the format NetBIOS domain name\group name.
 Access to the Lansweeper web console will be restricted to the users in the groups you've specified.
 These users will also have the basic ability to access the help desk portion of Lansweeper to submit their own tickets.
 They will not be able to respond to tickets or see any other portion of Lansweeper without being granted additional permissions further down this article.
 If you do not want to restrict who can submit their own help desk tickets, do not submit any groups under Website Access.

 - Browse to the following section of the web console: Configuration\User Access & Roles